 BEST RANCH FOR COUPLESTucked away in Montana’s Bitterroot Valley, Triple Creek Ranch is for those looking for a luxurious Western adventure à deux, with gourmet cuisine, fine wines and five-star service complementing the trail riding and many other on and off-ranch activities.
 Alternatively, there’s tennis, archery or simply relaxing by the pool or over a signature Huckleberry Lemondrop cocktail in the Rooftop Bar before dinner.
 And don’t miss the chance to pan for sapphires: Montana is rich in these precious gemstones and Triple Creek Ranch supplies all the necessary tools and equipment to help you find them.
 It is one of the most addictive, absorbing experiences you’ll ever encounter!
 We particularly love the horses at Triple Creek and the opportunity to ride like a cowboy in the open country at next door CB Ranch.
 Experience the thrill of Team Penning and cattle round ups.

 BEST RANCH FOR RIDING ADVENTUREMost ranches offer trail riding, which is excellent for those with little or no previous experience, but proficient riders might prefer something a little more adventurous.
 Ranch at Rock Creek offers experienced riders the chance to explore snow-capped peaks and rolling pine trails on longer, customised treks; you’ll also have the opportunity to trot and lope on flatter ground.
+At Zapata you can spend the day herding bison with the wranglers, stopping to fix the occasional fence!
 At Triple Creek Ranch good riders can spend a day in ‘cowboy school’ then join ranch hands in the annual Spring Branding, rounding up the cattle and calves so they can be vaccinated and branded.
 Why not follow Theodore Roosevelt’s lead and learn to rope?
 Best horse?
 That’s King at Triple Creek.

 BEST RANCH FOR FISHINGIf you haven’t fly-fished before, Triple Creek Ranch, in Montana’s Bitterroot Valley, is an excellent place to start: the ranch runs casting clinics to teach you how to tie your fly and cast a line before setting you loose on one of the property’s trout ponds (chef will be happy to cook your catch for lunch or dinner).
 Those with experience can pick up a fishing licence and fish either under their own steam or with an experienced guide.
 At Smith Fork Ranch in Colorado, start off with lightning fast cutthroat trout before progressing to the mighty Gunnison River for a wading / walking / trout trip on these gold medal waters.
 Note that all fishing on the Bitterroot River is catch and release to protect and preserve the stream-bred trout.